ether/etherpad-lite-jquery-plugin/README.md

-'noColors'         : false, // Disable background colors on author text 'userColor'        : false, // The background color of this authors text in hex format IE #000 'hideQRCode'       : false, // Hide QR code
-'width'            : 100, // The width of the embedded IFrame 'height'           : 100,  // The height of the embedded IFrame 'border'           : 0,    // The width of the border (make sure to append px to a numerical value)
+'noColors'         : false, // Disable background colors on author text 'userColor'        : false, // The background color of this authors text in hex format IE #000 'hideQRCode'       : false, // Hide QR code 'alwaysShowChat'   : false, // Always show the chat on the UI 'width'            : 100, // The width of the embedded IFrame 'height'           : 100,  // The height of the embedded IFrame 'border'           : 0,    // The width of the border (make sure to append px to a numerical value)